S0ch0kag3/S0ch0kag3/README.md

-- 🔭 I’m currently working on automation/scripting skills in cloud operations and devlopments rols
+- 🔭 I’m currently working on automation/scripting skills in cloud operations and devlopments roles
-- 🌱 I’m currently learning Redhat Linux, Cloud Security -->
+- 🌱 I’m currently learning Redhat Linux, Kubernetes/OpenShift, Cloud Security, with a focus on Identity and AAA -->